eucarizan/hs-java-backend/Java Backend/Remo/README.md

 #### Objectives
 - Add a _.env_ file to `.gitignore`;
 - Use the `git status` command with the suitable option to list the ignored files.

+### 5: Commit
+#### Description
+In this stage, make your first commit.
+First, add the files to the staging area and commit them afterward.
+Your commit message should be `Initial commit`.

+#### Objectives
+- Stage your files;
+- Commit the changes with a message.

 [git config]: https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration